cronvel/libnotify-ffi/documentation.md

 ## Getting started!

-This lib is super simple to use, here is the most most common use-case:
+This lib is super simple to use, here is the most common use-case:

 ```js
 var libnotify = require( 'libnotify-ffi' ) ;